How to Determine Which College is Right for You?Apr 19, 2022

 Pay attention to these categories to see what their heart says about the schools:

-Does the school have a proud alumni following?
+Does the school have proud alumni?
 Small colleges may not have large organizations but may have very passionate ones.
 Do former students come back for homecoming or participate in alumni events?
 Do these former students post proudly on social media?
 Or, do you hear people bashing or making excuses for their college (e.g., it was pretty good for a Safety School)?

 Campus and Culture

 Some people want a campus in the middle of a big city, while others want a campus in the middle of nowhere to get the feel of a small college town.
 Do not just think about what you like at the moment.
 If you choose a small school with fewer than 2,000 students, will you outgrow it in 4 or 5 years?
 Or will the allure of the big city eventually get the best of you, and you'll long for a slower pace?

 What is the 20-year outlook for your field of study?
 Since there are no statistics on the future, you'll have to do a little fortune-telling here.
 You can look for trends and emerging markets but ignore fads.
 Today's newest and coolest may not exist tomorrow.
 Look for schools with innovative degree programs (more on that below).

 Most college applicants have an ideal setting in their minds for college.
 But should they?

 Should location be that big of a factor?

 Location is a big deal to college planners, but future planners do not worry as much.
 College planners think about what it will be like in your first year.
 Future planners think you will adapt and that change might be good for you (the younger you are, the easier it is to adapt to change).